abdrahmansoltan/Learning-Notes/React/2-Hooks.md

 - `setState()` schedules an update to a component’s state object.
 When state changes, the component responds by `re-rendering`.
   - it happens `ASynchronously` as react finds the best strategy to change it, so it's better to use a callback function inside of `setState`

+> By default, React 18 uses a technique called **"auto-batching"** to group state updates that occur within the same event-loop into a single update.
+This means that if you call the state-update function multiple times in a short period of time, **React will only perform a single re-render for all of the updates**

 ### State is Async